Parliament Oak: Recent developments

 The tree stands at the edge of Clipstone Forest, in an access off the A6075 and is looked after by The Sherwood Forest Trust.
 Its proximity to the road has placed it at risk of damage and it has previously been threatened by fly-tipping and overgrowth of nearby vegetation.
 A fence constructed to protect the tree was destroyed and in 2007 The Independent newspaper described the situation as "one of the biggest failings of our heritage protection laws".
 A £35,000 project led by The Sherwood Forest Trust and Nottinghamshire County Council was carried out in summer 2008 to restore the area, plant 30 m of new hedgerow, construct two car parking spaces and install an information plaque.

 The Parliament Oak has been described as relatively unknown when compared with the Major Oak but was shortlisted for the 2017 Woodland Trust Tree of the Year award.
-A pub named after the oak stood in Mansfield Woodhouse until 2011.
+A pub named after the oak stood in Mansfield Woodhouse until 2011 when it changed to retail pharmacy.